Russians control 80% of key Ukraine city, cut escape routes

 Millions of Ukrainian women and children have fled the country since the Russian invasion in February.

-French President Emmanuel Macron arrived in Romania on Tuesday to hold talks and meet with French troops stationed there as part of NATO’s response to Russia’s invasion of Ukraine.
+French President Emmanuel Macron visited Romania on Tuesday to hold talks and meet with French troops stationed there as part of NATO’s response to Russia’s invasion of Ukraine.

 Macron’s visit to Romania, a European Union member since 2007 and a NATO member since 2004, was the beginning of a regional tour that includes a visit Wednesday to non-NATO Moldova.
 Both countries share long borders with Ukraine.